Custom Channel Adapter

 Sample output:

-[SKIP] adapters are not registered but never affect the others.
-The command exits non-zero on any SKIP — handy for CI.
+The command exits non-zero on any error — handy for CI.

 Minimal example